Akira5Kitaoka/Akira5Kitaoka-en.github.io/index.md

 ## News

 - I will paticipate [The Operations Research Society of Japan 2025 Autumn Research Presentation & Symposium](https://orsj.org/2025f/).
-I will present the following (September 12, 2025):
+I presented the following (September 12, 2025):

-[16] Akira Kitaoka, A fast algorithm to minimize prediction loss of the optimal solution in inverse optimization problem of MILP (Japanese), [The Operations Research Society of Japan 2025 Autumn Research Presentation & Symposium](https://orsj.org/2025f/), September 12, 2025.
+[17] Akira Kitaoka, A fast algorithm to minimize prediction loss of the optimal solution in inverse optimization problem of MILP (Japanese), [The Operations Research Society of Japan 2025 Autumn Research Presentation & Symposium](https://orsj.org/2025f/), September 12, 2025.

 - I participated [JSAI2025](https://www.ai-gakkai.or.jp/jsai2025/).
 I presented and wrote the followings (July 1, 2025):